-RFKHS will continue to maintain supplemental instruction and interventions for teachers to provide: a.
-Reading, writing and mathematics intervention during the day to close the achievement gap of English learners, students with disabilities, and socioeconomically disadvantaged pupils.
+RFKHS will continue to maintain supplemental instruction and interventions for teachers to provide:

-- b.
+- a.
+Reading, writing and mathematics intervention during the day to close the achievement gap of English learners, students with disabilities, and socioeconomically disadvantaged pupils. - b.
 Academic tutorials; afterschool intervention; and tutorials for AP passing, UC a-g preparedness, and other college readiness indicators in the core academic content subjects to improve academic achievement of English learners, students with disabilities, and socioeconomically disadvantaged pupils. - c.
 Summer school ELD, supplemental instruction for students not meeting standard, increased dual enrollment opportunities, and core academic make-up classes to improve English learner proficiency in English and close the achievement gap for English learners, students with disabilities, and socioeconomically disadvantaged pupils. - d.
 Instructional field trips to supplement instruction and improve student learning in closing the academic achievement gap of English learners and socioeconomically disadvantaged pupils in English, science, and mathematics, - e.
 Incentives for students completing intervention program noted in sub-actions a, b, or c. - f.
-Transportation and the additional bus driver for summer school and Saturday and afterschool tutorials to support sub-actions a, b, c, and d g.
+Transportation and the additional bus driver for summer school and Saturday and afterschool tutorials to support sub-actions a, b, c, and d - g.
+Fund an additional bus driver for each comprehensive high school to transport students to other district schools for access to a broad course of study and to close the College and Career Indicator as well as the college credit gap for English learners and economically disadvantaged students. - h.
 Saturday and spring academic boot camps for CSI school and to close the academic achievement gap for English learners and students with disabilities.